rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.3 General rule

-<a name="5.21.3.1">5.21.3.1</a> Transcribe place names associated with the publication, release, or issuing of a published manifestation  in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="5.21.3.1">5.21.3.1</a> Transcribe place names associated with the publication, release, or issuing of a published manifestation  in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 <a name="5.21.3.2">5.21.3.2</a> Transcribe the place of publication as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.